For people with recurring Babesia sweats, fatigue, and headaches despite multiple rounds of antibiotics

 The right herb combination can help you to overcome a drug-resistant Babesia infection

-Just like pulling out pesticide resistant weeds, the proper combination of anti-protozoal herbs helps you to overcome a drug-resistant Babesia infection.
+Just like pulling out pesticide resistant weeds, the proper combination of anti-protozoal herbs delivered in a microparticle liposome may help you to overcome a drug-resistant Babesia infection.
 Since some of these herbs come with cautions on their use, work with a Lyme literate herbalist to develop a proper, safe, and effective herbal strategy for your condition.

 1. Wormser GP, Prasad A, Neuhaus E, Joshi S, Nowakowski J, Nelson J, Mittleman A, Aguero-Rosenfeld M, Topal J, Krause PJ.
 Emergence of resistance to azithromycin-atovaquone in immunocompromised patients with Babesia microti infection.
 Clin Infect Dis.
 2010 Feb 1;50(3):381-6.